JakeWharton/assertk-migrator/README.md

 It's an accelerator to an internal migration and then will be archived on GitHub.
 Trivial contributions may be merged, but larger changes should just be done in a fork.

+Our migration is complete, so the project is being archived.
+Feel free to fork or make changes locally to support your own migrations.

 ## Usage